python123developer/project/README.md

 # project
-This is a second demo and try ir
+This is a second demo and try it